Homological perturbation theory for algebras over operads

 Furthermore, we impose the annihilation conditions

 We say that $\Diag$ is a \defn{filtered contraction} if $A$ and $B$ are equipped with bounded below exhaustive filtrations which are preserved by the maps $f$, $g$ and $h$. \end{definition}

 In plain English, $f$ and $g$ are morphisms of chain complexes with $fg=1_B$ and $h$ is a chain homotopy from $gf$ to $1_A$.
 Thus, $B$ is a strong deformation retract of $A$.
 For this reason, the term `SDR-data' is often used as an alternative to `contraction'.
-We have stated the definition in formulas rather than in words to make it clear that contractions make sense in any dg-category.

 \begin{remark} It is harmless to assume the annihilation conditions, as was pointed out in \cite{LamS}.
 If they are not satisfied, then one can replace $h$ by $h'' = -h'dh'$, where $h' = \partial(h)h\partial(h)$, to get a contraction. \end{remark}